 Want to stay up to date on what’s new and cool in motion graphics?
 Bookmark this site: Motionographer.com.

 Why Use Motion Graphics in Your E-Learning Courses?

 Because vision is the most developed of our five senses, motion graphics are a highly effective communication tool.
 So it’s no surprise that they’re used in movies and TV shows—and also to create marketing videos and product advertisements, like this one by Slack or this one by Apple.

 Why not harness that power to help people learn?
 By adding motion graphics to your e-learning courses, you can more effectively capture and keep your learners’ attention.
 Not to mention that this type of animation provides more than just a wow factor—it actually helps learners better understand the concepts by showing them instead of just telling them.

 If you have a motion designer at your fingertips, then you’re one of the lucky ones!
 If not, don’t worry.
 You don’t have to be a motion designer to apply some of the motion design principles when creating your e-learning courses to attract and engage your learners.
-Stay tuned for an in-depth article on motion design principles for newbies.
+Just check out these resources:

 - Storyline: Simple Motion Graphics Template